Skip to main content

 • lager python --reattach ID

-When boxes are locked or busy, lager boxes list shows additional columns:
+When boxes are locked or busy, lager boxes shows additional columns:

 • Locked By — shows the user who placed an explicit lock (magenta)